sympa-community/gpldoc/man/Sympa-Family.3.md

     - $list

-        A List object corresponding to the list to chek.
+        A List object corresponding to the list to check.

     Returns